 Real Plans Diet Types

-- Traditional – If you have no need to exclude entire food groups and just want to eat healthy whole foods the way Grandma used to make them, this is the plan for you.
+- Classic – If you have no need to exclude entire food groups and just want to eat healthy whole foods the way Grandma used to make them, this is the plan for you.

 - Paleo (Primal) – If you tolerate dairy well but want to exclude grains and legumes, you might enjoy the Primal option.